phreis/yet-another-playground/README.md

 `pnpm dev`

-Starts local development server.
-On each file change the affected file are rebuild into the build bundle.
+Starts a local development server.
+On each file change, the affected file(s) are rebuild into the bundle.
 The browser automatically refreshes.

-Open [http://localhost:3000](http://localhost:8080) in your browser.
+Open [http://localhost:8080](http://localhost:8080) in your browser.